After a long, cold winter I sometimes suffer from spring fever.

-While waiting for shorts-weather, I find myself daydreaming about the beach, feeling lazy and wanting to ‘play’ instead of work.
+While waiting for the warm weather, I find myself daydreaming about the beach!
+I’d rather play than work.
 Normally, I am an industrious person, so why am I feeling blue, overwhelmed and so unproductive?
-I must be suffering from ‘Spring Fever’.
+I must be have ‘Spring Fever’.

 - In the dictionary, the definition of spring fever is: “A feeling of restlessness, excitement, or laziness brought on by the coming of spring.